Ski boot: External frames

-The ski boot provides four functions; protecting the foot from the elements, providing a mounting point for the binding, and transmitting forces between the leg and the ski.
+The ski boot provides three functions; protecting the foot from the elements, providing a mounting point for the binding, and transmitting forces between the leg and the ski.
 In theory, there's no reason these have to be combined in a single unit, and several designs have split these functions up.
 One example is the Nava System from the 1980s, which used a soft boot that clipped into custom bindings, and an arm that extended up from the rear binding to wrap around the leg and provide lateral control.

 Knee-highs

 In 1980 four designs were introduced that all rose to a point just under the knee.
 They were normal ski boots below, but used an extended tongue that fastened around the upper leg using a variety of methods.
 They offered much greater edging control, and were quickly copied by many other companies.
-They all disappeared by 1983, a victim largely of fashion - ski pants wouldn't fit over them.
+They all disappeared by 1983, a victim largely of fashion - ski pants would not fit over them.
 None are produced today.

+Rockered Soles

+GripWalk (ISO 23223) is a modification of the traditional flat-bottomed alpine boot with a rockered rubber sole, allowing improved traction and walking ability on slippery or uneven surfaces.
+As of 2024 GripWalk boots and bindings are widely available.